MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/known-issues-windows-admin-center.md

 ## Restarting Azure Stack HCI nodes causes timing issue

-Restarting of Azure Stack HCI cluster nodes hosting the AKS-HCI management cluster and workload clusters might cause the workload clusters to disappear from Windows Admin Center (WAC) dashboard.
-The workaround would be to restart WAC or sometimes it just takes longer for the target clusters to show up in the dashboard
+Restarting the Azure Stack HCI cluster nodes hosting the AKS-HCI management cluster and workload clusters may cause the workload clusters to disappear from the Windows Admin Center (WAC) dashboard.
+The workaround would be to restart WAC.
+Sometimes the target clusters takes longer to show up in the dashboard.

 ![Deployment: Connecting to remote server localhost failed.](media/known-issues-windows-admin-center/wac-restart-to-resolve-timing-issues.png)